Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Hybrid lunar ISRU plant concept

 Liquid water delivered to the H\textsubscript{2}/O\textsubscript{2} production plant is subsequently electrolyzed into hydrogen and oxygen.
 Together with the oxygen extracted from dry regolith, they are liquefied and cryogenically stored.

-\subsubsection{\rev{Series Hybrid architecture}}
+\subsubsection{\rev{Series hybrid architecture}}

-\rev{The Series Hybrid} architecture (Fig.~\ref{fig:type_b}) involves placing both the dry- and icy-regolith processing plants within the PSR to further process dry regolith after water extraction to obtain oxygen. \rev{Water extracted from icy regolith and generated through carbothermal reduction is transported to a PEL for electrolysis, liquefaction and storage, requiring the same water tanker system as the Parallel Hybrid architecture.}
+The \revaa{SH} architecture (Fig.~\ref{fig:type_b}) involves placing both the dry- and icy-regolith processing plants within the PSR to further process dry regolith after water extraction to obtain oxygen.
+Water extracted from icy regolith and generated through carbothermal reduction is transported to a PEL for electrolysis, liquefaction and storage, requiring the same water tanker system as the \revaa{PH} architecture.

 \rev{By processing excavated icy regolith utilizing multiple technologies, this architecture can potentially achieve the highest oxygen yield per unit mass of excavated regolith, leading to slower excavation rate.} However, significant operational \rev{and technological} challenges \rev{also} arise in this \rev{architecture}.
 Colder surface temperatures would negatively affect high-temperature ISRU processes, increasing energy consumption where no direct sunlight as a power source is available.